globalgov/manyenviron/README.md

 Date](https://img.shields.io/github/release-date/globalgov/manyenviron)
 <!-- badges: end -->

-Manyenviron is a data package in the [qData](https://github.com/globalgov/qData) universe of many packages.
+Manyenviron is a data package in the many universe of packages.
 It currently includes an ensemble of datasets on international environmental agreements, and [states](https://github.com/globalgov/qStates)’ membership or other relationships to those agreements.